smartinternz02/SPS-9458-Water-Sanitization/README.md

 # Dashboard related links

-Refer to the Dashboard.md file in the Dashboard folder
+Refer to the Dashboard.md file in the Dashboard folder.
+All the screenshots and the project document have been uploaded to the same.

+# Story related links

+Refer to the .md file in Story folder.
+The pdf having the story screenshots is uploaded to the same.